Abstract

 The Riemann Zeta Function originated from the Basel Problem, concerning the infinite sum of inverse squares posed by Pietro Mengoli in 1650.
 This problem was eventually solved by Leonhard Euler in 1734 using the Product Formula for the sine function.
 The zeta function is later defined by Bernhard Riemann in his 1859 paper On the Numer of Primes Less Than a Given Magnitude and extended the power of the reciprocals to other real values as well as complex values1.

-The zeta function is defined as for every complex number
+The zeta function is defined as

 with